-2. This ISA (UK and Ireland) is effective for audits of financial statements for periods ending on or after 15 December 2010.
+2. This ISA (UK) is effective for audits of financial statements for periods commencing on or after 17 June 2016.
+Earlier adoption is permitted.

 Objective

 3. The objective of the auditor is to obtain sufficient appropriate audit evidence regarding the assessed risks of material misstatement, through designing and implementing appropriate responses to those risks.